mrstrange2003/Hacktoberfest-2025-Beginner-Python-Projects/src/harsimran-kaur190_calculator/README.md

 python calculator.py
 ```

-2. You will see a menu of operations:
+2. You will see a menu of operations
-1. Add
-2. Subtract
-3. Multiply
-4. Divide
-5. Square root
-6. Power
-7. Factorial
-8. Average
-9. Percentage
-10. Exit

 3. Enter the name of the operation (e.g., add, subtract).
 Inputs are case-insensitive and ignore spaces.